nuvibit/nuvibit.com/content/english/blog/aws-account-lifecycle-manager.md

 title: "AWS Account Lifecycle Manager"
 date: 2022-01-05T11:00:00+06:00
 image: "images/blog/aws-account-lifecycle-manager/account-lifecycle-illustration.png"
-description: "This post explains the account lifecycle manager of the nuvibit foundation blueprint."
+description: "In this blog post, we introduce our lifecycle management solution for AWS Accounts."
-summary: "Learn how accounts can be created, baselined and managed in the nuvibit cloud foundation blueprint."
+summary: "In an AWS multi-account environment, it is essential that AWS Accounts can be created, managed, and recycled in an automated manner.
+In this blog post, we introduce our lifecycle management solution for AWS Accounts."
 tags:
   - aws
   - foundation